dsc-courses/dsc152-2026-sp/calendar.md

 # 📆 Calendar

 Office hours will be held in person in Room 336 of the <a href="https://map.concept3d.com/?id=1005#!m/246301">HDSI building</a>.
-Many students come to office hours just to work on their assignments, even if they don't have specific questions.
+You may come to office hours just to work on assignments, even if you don't have specific questions.
 All are welcome and we hope to see you there!

 <!--{: .note }
 Come back soon to view a calendar with staff office hours!-->